 About

-Chris Berg is a Principal Research Fellow and Co-Director of the RMIT Blockchain Innovation Hub, the world’s first dedicated social science research centre studying blockchain technology, based at RMIT University, Melbourne.
+Chris Berg is a Professor of Economics at RMIT University in Melbourne, Australia.
+He is Co-Founder of the RMIT Blockchain Innovation Hub, the world’s first dedicated social science research centre studying blockchain technology.

-Associate Professor Berg is one of Australia’s most prominent voices for free markets and individual liberty, and a leading authority on regulation, technological change, and civil liberties.
+Professor Berg is one of Australia’s most prominent voices for free markets and individual liberty, and a leading global authority on regulation, technological change, and civil liberties.
+He is a highly experienced research leader specialising in the creation and development of large high impact research teams.

 In 2019 he was awarded the RMIT Vice Chancellor’s Award for Research Impact (Early Career Researcher) and the RMIT College of Business Award for Research Impact.
 He was awarded the Australian Libertarian Society’s ‘Libertarian of the Year’ prize in 2018.